CAH1983/doughnut-chart/README.md

 * Attempt to use canvasJS which caused issue with the overall layout of the page.

 ## Wins
-* Implemented a chart.
+* Implemented the chart.
 * Created a loop to display the datas + addEventListener button.
-* Made the range sliders responsive.
+* Added and made the range sliders responsive.
+* Customized the range sliders.
 * Created function to display text from the input, above the chart.